Tenants

 Late Payment Of Rent

-Where the rent is overdue by 14 days or more, the Agent/Landlord reserves the right to charge interest at no more than an annual percentage rate of 3% above the Bank of England’s base rate for each day that the payment is outstanding.
-The interest can be backdated to the first missed rent payment if the account is not settled within the 14 day period.
+Where the rent is overdue, the Agent/Landlord reserves the right to charge interest at no more than an annual percentage rate of 3% above the Bank of England’s base rate for each day that the payment is outstanding.
+The interest can be backdated to the first missed rent payment if the account is not settled.

 Loss / Replacement Of Keys / Security Devices